 What is Oral and Maxillofacial Surgery?

-Most of the time, people need clarification about dentistry and Oral Surgery.
+Many people need clarification about dentistry and Oral Surgery.
 Dentistry is a medical discipline that deals with issues related to the oral cavity.
 A person who practices dentistry is known as a Dentist, and Dentists can perform minor surgeries such as extraction and incision of small abscesses.
 Maxillofacial surgery is a particular type of dentistry.
-It involves operations to correct diseases, injuries, and defects in your face, jaw, or mouth.
+It involves surgical procedures to treat diseases, injuries, and defects of the face, jaw, and mouth.

-Nevertheless, an Oral Surgeon is a dentist who specialises in the field of Oral Surgery and can perform complex surgeries.
-Oral Surgery studies include trans-alveolar extraction, jaw fractures, midface fractures, TMJ alkalosis and dislocation, jaw cysts, dental implants, and tumors.
+Nevertheless, an oral surgeon is a dentist who is specialized in the field of Oral Surgery and can perform complex surgeries.
+Oral surgery studies include trans-alveolar extraction, jaw fractures, midface fractures, TMJ ankylosis and dislocation, jaw cysts, dental implants, and tumors.

 Who is an Oral and Maxillofacial Surgeon?